conradtchan/starfit/README.md

 `starfit.Direct` allows to find the best fit to pre-selected group, or groups of stars.

 Additional arguments:
-- `stars`: List of lists of models.
+- `stars`: Nested list of lists of models.
 For each model, specify a list of database and index.
 Both, the database index and the star index, are `0`-based.
+- `offsets`: Nested list of offsets .
+For each model, specify a list of offsets.
+If not provided, a default (starting) value (`1e-4` total) will be assumed.
+- `optimize`: Whether to find best matching offset or use offsets as is (default: `True`).

 The following selects two groups of models: the first selects model index `0` from the first database with index `0`, and the second model (index `1`) from the second database (index `1`); the second selects the third model (index `2`) from the first database (index `0`) and the fourth model (index `3`) from the second database (index `1`):
 ```python